ellakoa/postcard-poem/content/posts/the-most-beautiful-morning-light-1.md

 title: The most beautiful morning light
 description: |+
   Kingsdown beach near Deal Kent.
-  A very low spring tide reveals Oldstairs bay
+  A very low spring tide reveals Oldstairs bay.

   Take a walk in the bay as the sun rises and the sea literally falls away.